-- Find information to develop, support and refute their topics more efficiently, identifying appropriate and relevant sources. - Be able to use the IE library, Google Scholar, and other resources for effective research. - Be able to recognize credible and non-credible sources that can be used in professional writing. - Correctly and effectively incorporate ideas of others into their writing and avoid plagiarism by using correct citation methods (in-text citations, summarizing, paraphrasing, etc.). - Correctly prepare formatted, organized references using the APA system. - Be able to deconstruct and construct texts using critical thinking methodology. - Quickly and effectively scan texts for key information. - Employ effective argumentation when writing papers and identify errors in other writers' arguments. - Identify and create structured essays (such as argumentative, expository, and compare/contrast), as well as other kinds of professional texts and written communication. - Be able to write reports that are clear, concise, critical, and credible. - Identify and produce a well-written thesis statement. - Understand what different styles of writing are and develop them, knowing when to use and apply different registers.
+- Find information to develop, support, and refute their topics more efficiently, identifying appropriate and relevant sources. - Use the IE library, Google Scholar, and other resources for effective research. - Recognize credible and non-credible sources that can be used in professional writing. - Correctly and effectively incorporate ideas of others into their writing and avoid plagiarism by using correct citation methods (in-text citations, summarizing, paraphrasing, etc.). - Prepare correctly formatted, organized references using the APA system. - Deconstruct and construct texts using critical thinking methodology. - Quickly and effectively scan texts for key information. - Employ effective argumentation when writing papers, and identify errors in other writers' arguments. - Identify and create structured essays (such as argumentative, expository, and compare/contrast), as well as other kinds of professional texts and written communication. - Write reports that are clear, concise, critical, and credible. - Identify and produce a well-written thesis statement. - Understand what different styles of writing are and develop them, knowing when to use and apply different registers. - Give and receive specific and actionable written feedback more effectively